 Human Services Department Homeless Programs provide emergency shelter, rapid-rehousing (Housing First), street outreach and supportive services components for homeless families, youth and individuals through city programs and through contracts with local community providers.
-Homeless Programs also oversees the City's heat/cold mitigation responses through the coordination of the Summer/Winter Respite Programs and Heat Relief Network to provide hydration, refuge and wellness checks to the homeless, elderly and disabled.
-Homeless Programs coordinates the annual The Point-In-Time (PIT) Homeless Street Count which is a regional one-night street count used to determine the number of person experiencing homelessness within Maricopa County.
+Homeless Programs also oversees the City's We're Cool/Heat Relief Network to provide hydration and refuge to the homeless, elderly, and disabled.
+Homeless Programs coordinates the annual The Point-In-Time (PIT) Homeless Street Count for the city of Phoenix, which is a regional one-night street count used to determine the number of persons experiencing homelessness within Maricopa County.

 Point-in-Time Homeless Street Count